 The breed is quiet and easygoing.
 Though independent and self-confident, they are very tuned to their owners.
 These dogs are very aware of boundaries and are territorial and protective, but not aggressive.

 The breed wears a short, hard coat with a natural sheen.
 It is an easy groom dog, regular brushing will due.
 This breed is an average shedder.

 They are generally a very healthy and robust breed, however prone to hip dysplasia and a number of eye diseases such as PRA and cataracts.
+To help prevent the chance of hip or elbow dysplasia developing make sure your dog is on a healthy, well proportioned diet, and avoid excessive running and jumping while still a puppy as this can be hard on the developing joints.
 To minimize the risk of your Entlebucher developing any hereditary health issues, you should buy an Entlebucher dog from a reputable breeder.

 Entlebucher Mountain Dogs are very active and need a lot of space to romp, run and play around in.
 Keeping the canine inside an apartment is not advisable.
 They originate for cold climates and prefer to be in cooler conditions, and can suffer in hot climates.

 New Puppy Alert